Sargi for Karva Chauth

-Karwa Chauth is one of the most important festivals for married women mainly in northern states of India.
-When married women Pray and fast for the sake of husband.
+Karwa Chauth is one of the most important festivals for married women mainly in the northern states of India.
+When married women Pray and fast for the sake of the husband.

-Sargi mainly comprises of mathri (salty fried snack), mithai (sweet), kaju-kishmish aur badaam (dry fruits), cooked food and fresh fruit.
+Sargi mainly comprises mathri (salty fried snack), mithai (sweet), Kaju-kishmish and badaam (dry fruits), cooked food, and fresh fruit.

-1. Mathri – Salted fried snacks that form the main part of Karwa chauth fast salted ones usually used in sargi and unsalted during puja.
+Salted fried snacks that form the main part of Karwa Chauth fast salted ones usually used in sargi and unsalted during puja.

-2. Mithai – Sweets is part of festive in India, generally halwa, pheni or kheer is made to start the day is a well nutritious way.
+Sweets are part of festive in India, generally, halwa, pheni, or kheer is made to start the day is a well nutritious way.